dima-yarotsky/motivation_bot/README.md

 A bot that sends motivational images at the click of a button.
+The result can be seen in the file 'motivation _bot.mp4'.